 I just got a book by Mihee Kim-Hort called Outside the Lines: How Embracing Queerness Will Transform Your Faith.
 Queerness is precisely that: having an identity whose full expression involves coloring outside the normative lines.
 For many conservative evangelicals, taking a stand against queerness is the litmus test of biblical holiness.
 I do think the Christian response to queerness can serve as a litmus test, but of a different kind.
 To me, it distinguishes between the Christians who have a morality based on coloring inside the lines and the Christians who have a morality that is rooted in a sense of justice and inclusivity (i.e. a commitment to the kingdom of God Jesus described in which “the last shall the first and the first shall be last”).

-1) God promises repeatedly throughout the Bible to deliver people who live under his mercy from their oppressors.
+Now I should say that even though I don’t think God damns people to hell for coloring outside of the lines, I do believe that there is a hell where people go who cannot be in communion with God and those under God’s protection.
+I understand it in two overlapping ways based on what I read in the Bible.1) God promises repeatedly throughout the Bible to deliver people who live under his mercy from their oppressors.
 Indeed this is the lens through which the entire book of Revelation should be read.
 It’s a promise of deliverance and justice to the martyrs who are crying out: “How long O Lord?”
 I do not know how God’s grace will arrange it, but I trust that people who have been victims of horrific abuse will not have to spend eternity in communion with their unrepentant abusers.
 If abusers cannot be fundamentally altered to the point that they are utterly unrecognizable to their victims and completely safe, they must be kept out of communion with the people they harmed.
 This is why Jesus’ cross is so important, because only a crucified God who has been abused horrifically by humanity can both save abusers from their monstrosity and heal victims with such miraculous perfection that reconciliation becomes possible.

 2) My second understanding of hell is that it has to do with how we experience intimacy with God.
 No matter how passionately God burns with unconditional love, as long as we are determined to prove ourselves right and maintain our self-justification, God’s mercy will be hell to us.
 For people who want meritocracy, mercy is torture.
 Hell is what people experience who face God without having embraced and acclimated to their need of God’s mercy.
 This overlaps with the first understanding of hell because people who see themselves as always right are usually also unrepentant abusers (especially when they’re religious authority figures like rapist priests and megachurch preachers).